- CP photo by Jared Wickerham

 [Pappas] was so generous.
 He had secured a couple of titles and he was very interested in Sweat and Doll’s House Part 2 (note: Pappas is also directing this show).
 But I really got to shape this first season and tried to shape it in such a way that it didn’t feel like an abrupt pivot.
 We made space for some new voices and new kinds of stories.

-You’re directing three shows this season, Pride and Prejudice, The Tempest, and Marjorie Prime.
+For this season, you have Pride and Prejudice, The Tempest, and Marjorie Prime.
 What can audiences expect?

 I know you’ve heard complaints that Pittsburgh theater was too traditional.
 Have you found that to be true?